marcosv9/MOSFiT-package/README.md

-##  About Me
-I'm a Marcos Vinicius Silva...

-# Fast geomagnetic jerk detection

-My Master project in geomagnetism.
+# Magnetic Observatories and Stations Filtering Toll (MOSFiT)

-A python tool to study the secular variation of the geomagnetic field and accelerate the geomagnetic jerk detection.
+MOSFiT is part of my Master's project in geophysics.
+A python tool developted to investigate the secular variation (SV) of the Earth's geomagnetic field, accelerate the geomagnetic jerk detection and check geomagnetic observatory data quality.

-Actually works for every INTERMAGNET geomagnetic observatory (definitive and quasi-definitive IAGA-2002 data).
+Actually works for every INTERMAGNET geomagnetic observatory (1-min IAGA-2002 data format).

-There are functions to reduce the external field contribution, calculate the secular variation, detect geomagnetic jerks...

 The package is separetade in modules called data_processing_tools, utility_tools, support_functions and main_functions.

+There are functions used to reduce the external field contribution (5 options), calculate the SV by different methods, resample data by different means, plot the data and detect geomagnetic jerks.

-All the functions have a docstring with the inputs explanation and an usage example.
+All functions have a docstring with the documentation, including inputs, outputs and how to use.

 # Documentation summary